osohq/oso/docs/content/any/getting-started/_index.md

 ---
-title: "Getting Started"
+title: "Get Started"
 weight: 1
-any: false
+any: true
 ---

-# Getting Started
+# Get Started

 Let's get started with Oso!
 Oso is a framework for application authorization with built-in primitives for modeling authorization.
 Oso